Researching every firm to find the right fit for you would be madness. So here's how to start a shortlist.

 Boutiques and specialists

 Boutiques are firms that practice in a single area of law – litigation or IP, for example.
 Some are very small; others have hundreds of lawyers.
 These firms offer a great opportunity for those who know what they want to do and want to work with like-minded people, but they are not a good option if you are unsure what area of law you want to work in.
 Specialist firms may offer additional practice areas to support their main agenda.

 Outside BigLaw: small firms

-Only a fraction of the nation's 50,000 law firms employ more than 50 lawyers.
-The others are smaller businesses doing all kinds of legal work often with a local focus, in towns and cities from Portland, Maine to Portland, Oregon, and from Anchorage to Key West.
+Only a fraction of the nation's 50,000 plus law firms employ more than 50 lawyers.
+The others are smaller businesses doing all kinds of legal work, often with a local focus, in towns and cities from Portland, Maine to Portland, Oregon, and from Anchorage to Key West.
 We discuss the opportunities offered by small firms in our small firms feature elsewhere on this site.